 Is document management a hard skill?

-Yes, document management is considered a hard skill because it involves technical knowledge of DMS software, organizing files, managing workflows, and ensuring compliance with industry standards.
+Yes, document management is considered a hard skill because it requires technical knowledge of DMS software, file organization, workflow management, and compliance with industry standards.

 -